Gayathrijayaprakash2001/ML-model-linear-regression-prediction/README.md

-# ML-model-linear-regression-prediction...
+# ML-Model Linear Regression Prediction
+***Project Overview***

 Molecular Solubility Prediction Using Linear Regression

 This project implements a Linear Regression model to predict the aqueous solubility (logS) of molecules based on their chemical descriptors.
 Accurate solubility prediction is important in drug discovery, chemical research, and material design.

-# Aim

-To develop a predictive model that estimates molecular solubility from descriptors like MolLogP, MolWt, NumRotatableBonds, and AromaticProportion.

-# Work Done
+***Work Done***

-1) Loaded and analyzed a molecular dataset containing chemical descriptors and solubility values.
+* Loaded and analyzed a molecular dataset containing chemical descriptors and solubility values.

-2) Implemented a Linear Regression model using scikit-learn.
+* Implemented a Linear Regression model using scikit-learn.

-3) Split the dataset into training and testing sets for model evaluation.
+* Split the dataset into training and testing sets for evaluation.

-4) Predicted solubility (logS) and compared predictions against actual values.
+* Predicted solubility (logS) and compared predictions against actual values.

-5) Evaluated model performance using Mean Squared Error (MSE) and R² Score.
+* Evaluated model performance using Mean Squared Error (MSE) and R² Score.

-6) Visualized predictions vs actual solubility values using scatter plots and regression lines.
+* Visualized predictions vs actual solubility values using scatter plots and regression lines.

-# Output
+***Output***

 * A regression model that predicts logS values for molecules.